Switchback Travel (Chris Carter)

 Solar

 It’s worth noting that battery life has been improving with just about every new release.
-Using the Garmin Instinct 2 Solar as an example, the outgoing version maxed out at 54 days in watch mode, while the updated 2 features unlimited battery life.
+Using the Garmin Instinct 3 Solar as an example, the outgoing version maxed out at 30 hours when tracking in standard GPS (48 hours with solar charging), while the updated 3 lasts up to 40 hours and a whopping 130 hours when solar charging.
 In addition, Suunto, Garmin, and Coros offer battery-saving modes that cut down on smart features and extend the period between when the watch collects your satellite coordinates, thereby increasing battery life.
-For the aforementioned Instinct 2 Solar, Max Battery GPS Mode boosts battery life up to 370 hours, while the watch's life is unlimited in Expedition GPS Activity mode.
+For the aforementioned Instinct 3 Solar, the watch's life is unlimited when solar charging in Expedition GPS Activity mode and Max Battery GPS.

 While GPS watches make a lot of sense for outdoor-goers venturing far off the grid, the reality is that not everyone needs GPS tracking.
 In fact, there are several upsides to going the non-GPS route, including massive cost savings, superior battery life, and a simpler interface (most have limited to no smartphone connectivity, activity tracking, or music capabilities).
 Often referred to as ABC or altimeter watches, non-GPS watches are often stripped down to the basics and forego the bells and whistles present in modern GPS-equipped designs.